Paramedic Certificate or Associate of Science in Emergency Medical Services

 At Mercy, we have the only EMS Associate of Science degree in Iowa.
 Upon completion of the Paramedic certificate, students may take additional credits to earn an Associate of Science degree.

-Once you successfully complete the Associate degree program, you have the opportunity to advance into the Bachelor of Science in Health Care Administration, Health Science or Liberal Arts and Sciences degree programs at Mercy College.
+Once you successfully complete the Associate degree program, you have the opportunity to advance into the Bachelor of Science in Health Care Administration or Health Science degree programs at Mercy College.

 College Admission First